BTEC Extended Diploma – equivalent to 3 A-Levels.

 What are the entry requirements?

-Level 4 in English Language, C in Science and C in PE (if studied)
+Level 4 in English Language, Level 4 in science and Level 4 in PE (if studied)

 What skills do I need?